Decentralis/decentralisd/doc/receiving.md

-# lightcom - receiving messages
+# decentralis - receiving messages

 ## 1. Get who and how many messages sent you
 ### Regular request